zzzprojects/LINQ-Async/README.md

 ## LINQ Async Enumerable Task Extensions
 ##### Problem
-You want to use LINQ methods with enumerable task and order them by completion.
+You want to use LINQ methods with enumerable tasks and order them by completion.

 ##### Solution